Midmark: 1950s - 1970s

-Carl's son, Jim Eiting, joined the company in 1956, developing a new strategy which led Midmark into the medical industry, and in 1968 the company acquired the medical examination table product line of American Metal Furniture Company.
-The company was then renamed IE Industries for "innovative engineering."
-It also introduced the world's only solid frame, hydrostatic trencher, used for cutting ditches for utility underground lines and general construction.
+Carl's son, Jim Eiting, joined the company in 1956.

+Midmark entered the medical industry in 1967 when it purchased the assets of the bankrupt American Metal Furniture Company.
+The company was then renamed IE Industries for "innovative engineering".

+It also introduced a solid-frame hydrostatic trencher for cutting ditches for utility underground lines and general construction.
 These new product lines resulted in the creation of three product divisions: Midmark Medical, Midmark Power (trencher), and Midmark Steel (mining equipment and custom manufacturing).
 In 1978, IE Industries became Midmark Corporation.

 1980s - 1990s

 Midmark purchased the Ritter line of medical equipment from Sybron in 1986, then designed and developed casework and sterilizers for the medical and dental markets.

-It acquired Knight Manufacturing, Inc. in Asheville, North Carolina, expanding its product offerings in the dental market.
+Jim Eiting retired as chief executive of the company in 1995.

 As part of a global initiative, Midmark purchased the French holding company, Arteme and its subsidiaries, Promotal and Beaumond, located in Ernée, France, in 1998.

 2000–present

-In 2000, Jim Eiting's daughter, Dr. Anne Eiting Klamar, who was practicing medicine at Family Practice Physicians in Urbana, Ohio, joined Midmark and was appointed to president and CEO.
+In 2000, Jim Eiting's daughter, Dr. Anne Eiting Klamar took over as president and CEO.

+In 2010, Midmark partnered with Mortara Instrument in Milwaukee, Wisconsin, adding new products to its line of diagnostic devices.